What’s a Speedlight/Speedlite?

 What to look for in your Speedlight – a Quick 101 Buyer's Guide

 The most important thing to consider, especially if you are a beginner, is to buy a speedlight that is made specifically for your brand of camera.
-This is because the speedlight will be controlled by your camera's hotshoe so they must be compatible.
-Godox speedlights come in Nikon, Canon, Sony, Panasonic, Pentax, Fuji or Olympus variants, so pay attention to the title and description on our product pages, a Godox V1-N for example means it's the Nikon version, or V1-C for Canon.
+This is because the speedlight will be controlled by your camera so they must be compatible.
+Each brand has its own variation of hotshoe and to get full functionality with TTL (Through-The-Lens) and HSS (High-Speed Sync) Godox speedlights come in Nikon, Canon, Sony, Panasonic, Pentax, Fuji or Olympus variants, so pay attention to the title and description on our product pages, a V1-N for example means it's the Nikon version or V1-C for Canon.

-Secondly is power, speedlights come in a range of powers expressed as GN (guide numbers), the guide number relates to metres so for example 'GN60' is 60 metres.
+Secondly is power, Speedlights come in a range of powers expressed as GN (guide numbers), the guid number relates to metres so a GN60 is 60 metres.
 The guide numbers relate to your ISO being set to 100; you can work out the number by multiplying your subject distance by your f-stop number.

-The third thing important to consider is the compatible flash modes, the most popular of which are TTL and Manual.
-TTL or 'through-the-lens', is effectively automatic mode - the speedlight will work with your camera to determine the correct setting.
+Thirdly, the number of flash modes, the most popular are TTL and manual.
+TTL or through the lens, is effectively automatic, the speedlight will work with your camera to determine the correct setting.

 Manual on the other hand is as described on the tin, you will set the settings yourself either on the camera or using the controls on the speedlight.

 The final feature to look out for is HSS or High Speed Sync, this nifty little feature will allow you to take shots using a faster shutter speed than what your camera will allow without getting that nasty black banding at the bottom of the frame.